HTC pros and cons

 That’s a great price for 100 Mbps download speeds, which give you lots to work with.
 If you live in a midsize household and you’ve got three to five people all regularly streaming HD or even 4K video and playing online games at the same time, then this is for you.

 But what about the upload speeds?
-The cable internet version of Tier 1 gives you 10 Mbps, while the fiber Tier 1 plan has symmetrical speeds with 100 Mbps upload speeds.
-Most of us don’t rely on uploading as much as downloading while we’re on the internet—but 10 Mbps may be a tad slow if you work from home and depend on video conferencing.
+The cable internet version of Tier 1 gives you 20 Mbps upload speed, while the fiber Tier 1 plan has symmetrical speeds with 300 Mbps upload speeds.
 If you can get the fiber Tier 1 plan, go for it.

 HTC’s cable internet plans are a solid bet.
 Whichever plan you choose, you’ll get excellent speeds over an established coaxial cable network.
 It’s not as sleek of a connection as fiber (for example, you may experience lower speeds during peak usage hours).
 But it’s far more reliable and consistent than DSL internet, with low lag to boot.

-The prices and performance are competitive with Spectrum, HTC’s big-boy rival in Horry and Georgetown counties.
+The prices and performance are competitive with Spectrum, HTC’s big-boy rival in Horry, Georgetown, and Marion counties.
 With HTC, you’ll have the added benefit of working with a local provider—which means you’ll get dedicated customer support and the satisfaction of knowing you’re paying back into the local community.

 Before signing up, find out how much Wi-Fi bandwidth you’ll realistically need to support your online activities and digital devices.
 Use our How Much Internet Speed Do I Need?
 Tool to get an estimate.